Warren Gammill & Associates, P.L.

 Recourses for victims of fake news stories

-On behalf of Warren Gammill & Associates, P.L. | Dec 21, 2016 | Business Torts
+On Behalf of Warren Gammill & Associates, P.L. | Dec 21, 2016 | Business Torts

 It was not that long ago that people depended on printed newspapers to learn about happenings in the world around them.
 As the world began to go digital, many legitimate newspapers and magazines made the switch, allowing commuters to scan headlines on their tablets and smart phones as opposed to relying on physical papers.
 As people come to rely less on legitimate news sources and more on social media however, a spate of fake news stories has begun wrecking havoc on both individuals and businesses.